nexusminduicomponents/Matrix-Assessment-Tool/README.md

 4) Download _MatrixAssessment managed solution and import in your dataverse.

-5) Download MatrixAssessment managed solution and import in your dataverse.
+5) Download MatrixAssessment_App managed solution and import in your dataverse.